MobilityWorks

 Since he was diagnosed with bi-lateral kidney disease in August 2005, Marshall has undergone many hours of frightening and lengthy medical tests.
 Throughout all of this he has been brave and hopeful that things will be better with a new kidney.

-Marshall has also participated in several research projects at the UNC Kidney Center that hopefully will benefit other transplant patients and their families.
+Marshall has also participated in several research projects at the UNC Kidney Center and University of Michigan that hopefully will benefit other transplant patients and their families.

 Many churches, Sunday School classes, prayer groups, schools, day-care centers ,and individuals have prayed for Marshall over the years.
 Please join the thousands who are praying and be sure to pray for all the other adults and children who are facing tests and operations associated with organ transplants.